Energy efficiency and warm homes

 Energy Company Obligation (ECO)

 This is a new scheme, funded by energy suppliers.
 Eligible works include heating improvements and loft and cavity wall insulation for households on certain benefits or living in a low income area.
 Funding can also be provided towards the cost of solid wall insulation to make this relatively expensive measure cost-effective.
-More information can be found on the Energy Savings Trust website.
+More information can be found on the Simple Energy Advice website.

 The Big London Energy Switch